Ranzal07/IT110-TRADIO/README.md

 NEW CHANGES:

 //
-script.js:
-I have changed the function for deleting rows.
+script.js: Changed the function for deleting rows.
 Updating the user data can now be displayed in the row table without reloading the page.
 //